 - Factors influencing stability include vertical temperature differences, weather system, wind speed, and surface roughness.
 Warm air over a cold surface is a stable condition.

 - Symptoms of gradient and shear include sail telltales responding differently up and down the sail, boat speed differences on different tacks, different helm feeling on different tacks.
+See a video example of this in the North Sails Let’s Talk Thistles Webinar.

 - To account for gradient or shear, increase or decrease twist in the sails.